-Essentials are not a toothbrush and a clean pair of pants.
+Essentials do not include a toothbrush and a clean pair of pants.
 These are easy to replace, should the worst happen.

-Essentials are anything specific to you that would leave you feeling ill or supremely uncomfortable if you were without them for even twelve hours.
-They are also often difficult to replace

-Now reads: Essentials do not include a toothbrush and a clean pair of pants.
-These are easy to replace, should the worst happen.

-Essentials are anything specific to you that would make you feel ill or supremely uncomfortable without it.
-Carry on essentials are also difficult to replace.
+Essentials are anything specific to you that would make you feel ill or supremely uncomfortable without it and which are difficult to replace.